csc-training/hpc-python/docs/mooc/parallel-programming/intro-to-mpi.md

 <!-- Short description:

-In this article we give a brief introduction to the most widely used approach for distributed parallel computing called MPI and discuss the most important concepts to get started with parallel programming in Python.
+In this article we give a brief introduction to the most widely used approach for distributed parallel computing called MPI and its key concepts.

 -->